Trade concerns fail to halt modest market gains

 Ireland’s benchmark Iseq overall index again underperformed markets on Friday, inching up 0.12 per cent on the day.

-Cider maker C&C posted another strong day on Friday after holding its annual general meeting the previous day.
+Cider maker C&C posted another strong day on Friday after holding its agm the previous day.
 The company, which said cider volumes had improved with the strong weather, increased 2.07 per cent to €3.45 and was the largest gainer on the Iseq 20 on the last day of the trading week.

 Ryanair clawed back some ground after a turbulent few days with ongoing strike worries negatively affecting the stock.
 The largest airline in Europe by passenger numbers closed up 0.79 per cent at €15.27.